unisave-cloud/docs/installation.md

 - Go to [https://unisave.cloud/](https://unisave.cloud/)
 - Click `Sign Up` and fill out the form
-- Wait for a verification email, this may take a while
+- You will be redirected to the app at [https://unisave.cloud/app](https://unisave.cloud/app)
-- Go to the app [https://unisave.cloud/app](https://unisave.cloud/app)
+- Click `Create new game` and type in a name
-- Click `Create new game` and provide a name
+- You will see the *Development* board of your newly created game

-Keep this page open in the browser, since you will need it later on.
+Keep this page open in the browser since you will need it later.
 Now you can open up your Unity project.

 <img src="img/installation_game-detail.png" style="border: 1px solid #aaa">